MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 ## Introduction

-In this tutorial, we will show how to deploy an octopus that can utilize the power of EdgeAI technologies and run classification models to detect its surroundings!
+In this tutorial, we will show how to deploy an Octopus that can utilize the power of EdgeAI technologies and run classification models to detect its surroundings!
 This example gives you an introduction to how to set up the software, collect data, train your model, and deploy on the Octopus platform.
 The classification model of flowers can be changed to any kind type of classification or object detection you want!
-Use the guide as an example to build your own octopus detection model.
+Use the guide as an example to build your own Octopus detection model.

 :::warning

-This guide assumes that you already have built an octopus with a Nicla Vision board for image classification.
+This guide assumes that you already have built an Octopus with a Nicla Vision board for image classification.

 :::